 The 2021 Suffolk Walking Festival features over 120 events and promises to be the biggest and most ambitious festival to date.

 There are walks for everyone including Dawn Chorus Walks, Nordic Walking, walks through Suffolk's Wool Towns and GeoCaching.

-Ticket Sales will start in February with our 2018 brochure being launched in March.
+Ticket Sales will start in February with the 2021 brochure being launched in March.

 Established in 2008, Maverick Festival is now the UK's leading Americana event showcasing the best roots music from both sides of the Atlantic.
 Set amongst the restored Victorian barns and out-buildings of Easton Farm Park, nestled deep in the Suffolk countryside, the festival also hosts films, workshops and performances from over fifty different artists across six stages, indoors and out.

 July 2021 - Latitude Festival, Southwold

 Save the date for 2021 Latitude Festival, which will take in July at Henham Park, Southwold, Suffolk.
 Keep an eye on the festival's social media for big announcements coming soon!